Dry Eyes & Aging: What You Need to Know

-- Tear Production: As we age, our eyes naturally slow down their tear production.
+- Decreased Tear Production: As we age, our eyes naturally slow down their tear production.
 Tears are an important defense for the eyes.
 Tears not only wash dust away from our eyes, but also soothe them, provide oxygen and nutrients to the cornea, and help defend against eye infections by washing away microorganisms that can form communities in our eyes.

 - Medications: Dry eyes can be caused by some high blood pressure medications, antidepressants, heart medications, antihistamines, decongestants, muscle relaxants, sleeping pills, and pain relievers.
 Drugs for Parkinson’s disease and gastric ulcers will also make your dry eye symptoms worse, as will hormone therapy, particularly estrogen therapy.